12 Sep The shameful burial place of the Antichrist

-Another somewhat common idea that I have seen passed around prophecy circles for years is the notion that the “Gog” of Ezekiel 38,39 cannot be the Antichrist because Gog receives a burial and Antichrist does not.
+Another somewhat common idea that I have encountered within prophecy discussions is the notion that the “Gog” of Ezekiel 38,39 cannot be the Antichrist because Gog receives a burial and Antichrist does not.
 This idea comes from a surface reading of the two following passages:

 But thou art cast out of thy grave like an abominable branch, [and as] the raiment of those that are slain, thrust through with a sword, that go down to the stones of the pit; as a carcase trodden under feet.
 Thou shalt not be joined with them in burial, because thou hast destroyed thy land, [and] slain thy people: the seed of evildoers shall never be renowned.
 Isaiah 14:19,10